BuildingWebsiteswithClaudeCode:ADeveloper'sGuide

 "scripts": {

-"start": "http-server .", // Use "live-server" if you installed live-server
+"start": "http-server .", // If you installed live-server, change this to "live-server"

 "test": "echo \"Error: no test specified\" && exit 1"